kfjahnke/envutil/README.md

 The program is built with CMake.

-The only mandatory dependency is [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) - OIIO in short.
+The only mandatory dependency is [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) - OIIO in short. envutil also links to some ffmpeg libraries, but these should come with an installation of OpenImageIO - OIIO can use ffmpeg to open videos, but at the time of this writing it could not write to videos, so I had to do it 'by hand', using ffmpeg code directly.

 If you have highway installed, the build will use it, if not it tries for Vc, and if that isn't present either it uses std::simd.
 If you dont' want any of the three, set the option USE_GOADING=ON.
 The functionality and results should be the same with either of the back-ends, but processing time will vary, especially if you are using 'twining'.
+My own library code (from the zimt library) is provided here as a stripped-down copy - it's header-only C++ template metacode and doesn't link to anything, so it's a compile-time dependency only.

-It's recommended to build with clang++ (call cmake with -DCMAKE_CXX_COMPILER=clang++).
+It's recommended to build with clang++

 To build, try this: